section-engineering-education/engineering-education/content/articles/angular-crash-course-qr-code/index.md

 - [Conclusion](#conclusion)

 ### Prerequisites
-To follow this tutorial, you will need to have the following:
+To follow this tutorial, you will need to have:
 - Basic knowledge of JavaScript or TypeScript.
 - Basic knowledge of Angular 2+.
 In this tutorial, we will be using Angular 12.
 - An IDE is locally installed.
-We will be using the [WebStorm](https://www.jetbrains.com/webstorm/promo/?source=google&medium=cpc&campaign=9641686242&gclid=Cj0KCQjw_4-SBhCgARIsAAlegrVKrjp9E4YtohpbsCYlV3xtKt65dtFuMFW66vgWGyhB4DgKHtDqwUgaAgBWEALw_wcB) IDE for this course.
+We'll be using the [WebStorm](https://www.jetbrains.com/webstorm/promo/?source=google&medium=cpc&campaign=9641686242&gclid=Cj0KCQjw_4-SBhCgARIsAAlegrVKrjp9E4YtohpbsCYlV3xtKt65dtFuMFW66vgWGyhB4DgKHtDqwUgaAgBWEALw_wcB) IDE for this course.
 - Angular CLI installed.
-However, you may build the Angular file structure from the ground up.
+You can also build the Angular file structure from the ground up.

 ### Objectives
 By the end of this tutorial, you will be able to:
-- Create a quick response code that can be used to authenticate users on an Angular SPA.
+- Create a quick response code that can be used to authenticate users in an Angular SPA.
-- Setup the quick response code to work with the Angular CLI.
+- Set up the quick response code to work with the Angular CLI.
 - Build an Angular project from scratch.
 - Deploy the application to a production environment.
 - Containerize the application using docker.